Telecom Italia CEO says not studying any capital increase

-CAPRI Italy (Reuters) - Telecom Italia (TLIT.MI) Chief Executive Marco Patuano said on Thursday the group is not studying any capital increase, adding that the completion of a planned sale of its Italian mobile towers would not be completed this year as initially expected.
+CAPRI, Italy, Oct 2 (Reuters) - Telecom Italia Chief Executive Marco Patuano said on Thursday the group is not studying any capital increase, adding that the completion of a planned sale of its Italian mobile towers would not be completed this year as initially expected.

 “We are not studying any capital increase, including issues dedicated to new investors,” Patuano told reporters at an event in Capri, Italy.